D2KLab/ensemble-nerd/myapp/README.md

 | .|||0                   |

 ### Train new models
-Once you correctly parsed your new standard gold, let's go in *myapp* folder and run the following command to train the model.
+Once you correctly parsed your new gold standard, let's go in *myapp* folder and run the following command to train the model.
 ```
-python3 train_ensemble.py <NEW_STANDARD_GOLD_NAME> --lang <NEW_STANDARD_GOLD_LANGUAGE>
+python3 train_ensemble.py <NEW_GOLD_STANDARD_NAME> --lang <NEW_GOLD_STANDARD_LANGUAGE>
 ```
-Executing this command you'll also get the evaluation scores got by the ensemble mdoel for the new standard gold.
+Executing this command you'll also get the evaluation scores got by the ensemble mdoel for the new gold standard.
 It could also take hours depending on the number of documents presented in the ground turh.